 Why is the Heroku-16 end-of-life occurring?

-In accordance with Heroku's stack update policy, support for Heroku stacks is synchronized with the release lifecycle of the Ubuntu Long Term Support release on which they are based.
-Heroku-16 is based upon Ubuntu 16.04 LTS, for which Canonical's standard five-year support (including availability of bug and security fixes) ends on April 30th, 2021.
+Support for Heroku stacks is synchronized with the release lifecycle of the Ubuntu Long Term Support release on which they are based.
+Heroku-16 is based upon Ubuntu 16.04 LTS, for which Canonical's standard five-year support (including availability of bug and security fixes) ended on April 30th, 2021.

 What is the Heroku-16 end-of-life timetable?

 - Dec 11, 2020: Heroku-16 stack was deprecated.

-- May 1, 2021: Heroku-16 stack reaches end-of-life.
+- May 1, 2021: Heroku-16 stack reached end-of-life.
 The first build of each Heroku-16 app per day will fail with a deprecation notice; following builds will proceed normally.
-Existing Heroku-16 apps will continue to run and build, but no longer receive security updates, will receive only limited technical support, and be run at your own risk.
+Heroku-16 apps will continue to run and build, but no longer receive security updates, will receive only limited technical support, and be run at your own risk.

-- June 1, 2021: No further builds (code deployments) will be allowed for Heroku-16 apps, including those used by Review Apps and Heroku CI.
-All other non-build functionality will continue to work, and the apps will continue to run.
+- June 1, 2021: No further builds (code deployments) will be allowed for any Heroku-16 apps, including those used by Review Apps and Heroku CI.
+All other non-build functionality will continue to work, and existing apps will continue to run.